 Since alcohol abuse is often related with other environmental and behavioral patterns or habits, time away from a person’s every-day environment can be extremely helpful in making the initial steps toward recovery.
 Often people have an easier time recognizing their own behaviors, the consequences thereof, and the underlying reasons that cause them to abuse alcohol, when they have some space from their day-to-day responsibilities.

 Group therapy and support groups are often very helpful resources for people who are struggling with alcohol abuse, especially for teenagers who are so dependent upon, and motivated by, their peer groups.

-Therapists also work with a teen not only concerning their behaviors related to abusing alcohol, but also, the underlying stresses that may be leading them to drink.
+During teen alcohol abuse treatment, therapists work with teens not only concerning their behaviors related to abusing alcohol, but also the underlying stresses that may be leading them to drink.
 This is a crucial, powerful step in recovery, as teens can gain the insight into their own lives to learn healthier, more effective ways of dealing with difficulties.

 What if I just drink for fun?

 Unfortunately, the problem is most teens do just drink for fun… and then it often leads to other things.
 The statistics on accidents, car crashes, unwanted pregnancies, crime, and other consequences are not made up of teens who were drinking as a means of looking for trouble; but rather, what is much more likely is that they were teens who were drinking and it got out of hand, leading to terrible, unexpected occurrences.
 Therefore, you may think you’re just having fun, or that you have it under control, but if you’re drinking regularly underage, the bottom line is the numbers say you’re putting yourself at risk.
 And in order to recover, there’s a good chance you need professional teen alcohol abuse treatment.

 What if a teen I know is abusing alcohol, but won’t admit it?